Isoray (ISR) Scheduled to Post Quarterly Earnings on Thursday

-Isoray (NYSEAMERICAN:ISR) will be releasing its earnings data after the market closes on Thursday, May 13th.
+Isoray (NYSEAMERICAN:ISR) is scheduled to release its earnings data after the market closes on Thursday, May 13th.
 Analysts expect Isoray to post earnings of ($0.01) per share for the quarter.
-Persons that are interested in participating in the company’s earnings conference call can do so using this link.
+Persons that wish to listen to the company’s earnings conference call can do so using this link.

-Isoray (NYSEAMERICAN:ISR) last posted its quarterly earnings data on Tuesday, February 9th.
-The healthcare company reported ($0.01) earnings per share (EPS) for the quarter, meeting the Thomson Reuters’ consensus estimate of ($0.01).
-Isoray had a negative net margin of 34.32% and a negative return on equity of 58.76%.
-The firm had revenue of $2.36 million for the quarter, compared to the consensus estimate of $2.36 million.
+Isoray (NYSEAMERICAN:ISR) last posted its earnings results on Tuesday, February 9th.
+The healthcare company reported ($0.01) earnings per share for the quarter, hitting the Thomson Reuters’ consensus estimate of ($0.01).
+The firm had revenue of $2.36 million for the quarter, compared to analyst estimates of $2.36 million.
+Isoray had a negative return on equity of 58.76% and a negative net margin of 34.32%.
 On average, analysts expect Isoray to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 Isoray Company Profile